 - Small claims rule-making page

 Contact a Copyright Small Claims Lawyer

 We have been in business since 2004.
-In that time, we have handled over 200 copyright infringement matters, from small to gigantic "bet the farm" cases and everything in between., If you need to file a lawsuit to protect your rights, or need help in defending a bogus claim, let us know.
+In that time, we have handled over 200 copyright infringement matters, from small to gigantic "bet the farm" cases and everything in between., If you need to file a lawsuit to protect your rights, or need help in defending a bogus claim, facing arbitration, or considering a "small claim" - let us know.